-33.8 Transfer of Employees Out of the Justice Institute Bargaining Unit
+33.7 Transfer of Employees Out of the Justice Institute Bargaining Unit

 When the parties are made aware that employees will be transferred out of the Justice Institute bargaining unit to a corporation, board, agency or commission, a joint employer/union committee shall immediately be established.
 The Committee shall be established to facilitate the orderly transfer of employees.
-This clause does not cover secondment of employees.
-Where such transfers occur, those transferred employees will be recognized as in-service applicants when applying for regular positions in The Justice Institute bargaining unit for a period of one year from the effective date of the transfer.
+Where such transfers occur, those transferred employees will be recognized as in-service applicants when applying for regular positions in the Justice Institute bargaining unit for a period of one year from the effective date of the transfer.
 This clause does not cover secondment of employees.

-33.9 Personal Duties
+33.8 Personal Duties